The Wonder of It All

 What's the Source of the Most Energetic Cosmic Rays?

 Cosmic rays are highly energetic particles that flow into our solar system from deep in outer space, but the actual origin of these charged subatomic particles has perplexed astronomers for about a century.

 The most energetic cosmic rays are extraordinarily strong, with energies up to 100 million times greater than particles that have been produced in manmade colliders.
 Over the years, astronomers have attempted to explain where cosmic rays originate before flowing into the solar system, but their source has proven to be an enduring astronomical mystery.

 Why is the Solar System so Bizarre?

 As alien planets around other stars are discovered, astronomers have tried to tackle and understand how our own solar system came to be.

 The differences in the planets within our solar system have no easy explanation, and scientists are studying how planets are formed in hopes of better grasping the unique characteristics of our solar system.

-This research could, in fact, get a boost from the hung for alien worlds, some astronomers have said, particularly if patterns arise in their observations of extrasolar planetary systems.
+This research could, in fact, get a boost from the hunt for alien worlds, some astronomers have said, particularly if patterns arise in their observations of extrasolar planetary systems.

 Why is the Sun's Corona so Hot?